AyeCode/userswp/readme.txt

 * Settings added to change subject & content for Password change notification - CHANGED
 * redirect_to REQUEST variable will take priority over UWP page redirects - CHANGED
 * Login/register specific notices will only show on their respective locations - CHANGED
+* Icon url in custom field icon does not working - FIXED

 = 1.0.11 =
 * Some emails have an extra opening p tag - FIXED